Cheap Car Hire in Ibiza

-- Additional requirements: Glasses (in case you need glasses, you must always have a spare pair in the car), light bulbs (are usually already in the car and are provided by the car rental company), warning triangle (2 are required for all vehicles registered in Spain and 1 if coming from abroad), high visibility vest (recently made compulsory)- First aid kit (not actually compulsory, but we strongly recommend you have it with you, just in case).
+- Additional requirements: Glasses (in case you need glasses, you must always have a spare pair in the car), light bulbs (are usually already in the car and are provided by the car rental company), warning triangle (2 are required for all vehicles registered in Spain and one if coming from abroad), high visibility vest (recently made compulsory)- First aid kit (not mandatory, but we strongly recommend you have it with you, just in case).

-- Children in the car: If you are travelling with children under 12 or less than 135cm tall, you are required by law to have a child seat in your car.
-If you do not have your own, most car rental companies will provide one for a fee.
-However, it is advisable to request such a seat before collecting the vehicle, otherwise one may not always be available.
+- Children in the car: If you are travelling with children under 12 or under 135cm tall, you are legally required to have a child seat in your car.
+Most car rental companies will provide one for a fee if you do not have your own.
+However, requesting such a seat before collecting the vehicle is advisable.
+Otherwise, one may not always be available.

 - Driving side of the road: Right